 Programme

-The IDF Virtual Congress 2023 programme is organised across four streams:
+The IDF Virtual Congress 2023 programme was organised across four streams:

 • Cardiovascular disease and hypertension